SMerrony/DasherG/README.md

 # DasherG
-DasherG is a new free terminal emulator for Data General DASHER series character-based terminals.
+DasherG is a free terminal emulator for Data General DASHER series character-based terminals.
 It is written in [Go](https://golang.org/) using the [Go-Gtk](https://github.com/mattn/go-gtk) toolkit and should run on all common platforms supported by Go.

 ![screenshot](screenshots/DasherG_v0_9_8.png "Windows Screenshot")